This page tells you about the hormone therapy tamoxifen and its possible side effects. There are sections about

 To find out if your cancer has hormone receptors, your specialist will arrange tests on your breast cancer cells.
 Your specialist may also prescribe tamoxifen if your cancer cells are ER negative, but have progesterone receptors (are PR positive).

-Tamoxifen comes as a tablet or liquid that you swallow.
-You take it daily.
-You may find it easiest to take it at the same time every day.
-It is important to keep these tablets out of the reach of children.
+Tamoxifen comes as a tablet that you swallow.
+It is also available as a sugar free liquid called Saltamox.
+You take it daily at the same time every day.
+It is important to keep the tablets or liquid out of the reach of children.

 It is very important that you take tablets according to the instructions your doctor or pharmacist gave you.
 Whether you have a full or empty stomach, for example, can affect how much of a drug gets into your bloodstream.
 You should take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.
-There has been a lot of research looking into how long women should take tamoxifen after breast cancer.
-If you don't carry on taking it for the full time, you won't get the full benefit of protection against your breast cancer returning.
+Most women take tamoxifen for 5 years.

 More than 10 in every 100 people have one or more of these.